-Someone sees your concealed weapon in public and panics: maybe your shirt lifted when you pulled your wallet from your pocket, revealing your waistband carry; maybe your purse was held open just a second too long.
+Someone sees your concealed weapon in public and panics: maybe your shirt lifted when you pulled your wallet from your pocket, revealing your waistband carry?
+Maybe your purse was held open just a second too long?
 What are the legal and practical implications?

 The owner or person in legal control of any of these public locations can exclude or eject an individual in possession of a firearm, but you must be given notice first.
 That isn’t our issue, however.
 Our issue is another individual in public who is alarmed simply because you’re carrying a firearm.

 That’s fine.
 With your Weapons Carry License, you are lawful to carry in a public space, either openly or concealed.
 If the owner or manager of the public location asks you to leave, you must leave.
 Simple and to the point: if the individual in control of the premises says go, you go.
 No harm, no foul.
 You take your firearm and you go.
 That’s the law.

 - If you are exempted for any reason from carrying a Weapons Carry License, carry proof of the exemption with you.
 You lose the benefits and protections of your Weapons Carry License if you fail to carry it and have it with you when carrying a firearm.
-No license equals bad news and likely arrest, so make sure you carry it with you.
+No license = bad news and likely arrest, so make sure you carry it with you.

-Number 2: the very same statute, O.C.G.A.§16-11-137, states in plain language, understandable by every police officer, that a person carrying a weapon shall not be subject to detention for the sole purpose of investigating whether such person has a Weapons Carry License.
+- The very same statute, O.C.G.A.§16-11-137, states in plain language, understandable by every police officer, that a person carrying a weapon shall not be subject to detention for the sole purpose of investigating whether such person has a Weapons Carry License.
 It is highly questionable whether the mere fact you have a firearm in public provides enough suspicion for an officer to question you about that firearm, but the law is without question: if you have a weapon, you are not subject to detention solely to determine whether you possess a Weapons Carry License.

 I believe this could be the best response: if you don’t have to talk to police, you surely don’t have to talk to a private citizen.
 If you are worried your responses may be taken out of context by someone who is already on edge about your weapon (and that’s not an unreasonable concern), don’t take the bait.
 Complete your bank transaction, your shopping trip, or your cheeseburger, and move along.